deleteman/makiavelo/README.markdown

 * img: It'll contain all images for your application.
 * stylesheets: It'll contain all css files for your application.

-Whatever your store inside public, you'll be able to access it directly like so: `yourdomain.com/public/yourfolder/yourfile.js`
+Whatever you store inside public, you'll be able to access it directly like so: `yourdomain.com/public/yourfolder/yourfile.js`

 ###Lib